Best AI Avatar Generator in 2026: Create Free AI Profile Pictures

 | Watercolor | "Watercolor portrait painting, soft edges bleeding into white paper, delicate brushwork, transparent color layers, artistic splashes, gentle pastel tones, fine art illustration" |

 Each platform has its own display size and crop behavior.
-Here's what you need to know:
+The 6 platforms below cover ~95% of avatar use cases in 2026.

 | Platform | Recommended Size | Aspect Ratio | Notes |